 Medications such as cortisone, hyaluronic acid injections (viscosupplements) or an emerging treatment called PRP — or platelet-rich plasma — have used this technology for arthritis treatment.
 Without ultrasound guidance, or with traditional "blind" injections, physicians pick the injection site by feeling and making the best decision for the optimal injection site.

 If you’re suffering from osteoarthritis and want to find ways to better manage your pain, make an appointment with Dr. Dunbar at her practice in Burnsville, Minnesota.
-Book online or call today.
+Book an appointment by giving us a call today.